inclement/noGo/README.rst

 noGo
 ----

-noGo is published under the GNU General Public License version 3, which can be found in gpl.txt.
+noGo is published under the GNU General Public License version 3, which can be found in LICENSE.

 Gomill
 ------